colin93/polyProject/README.md

-# polyProject

-Click in to this and click on raw/edit to read it properly formatted.
+# Click in to this and click on raw/edit to read it properly formatted.
 It's a mess to read otherwise

 Some pseudo code if anyone wants to use it for their modules.
 Most of these will require create poly to be done similar to my pseudo code